ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 MANIFOLD_SETTING_INTEGRATIONS_GOOGLE_OAUTH_CLIENT_ID=
 MANIFOLD_SETTING_SECRETS_GOOGLE_OAUTH_CLIENT_SECRET=
 ```

 ## Google Analytics

-Configure this feature to enable analytics reporting to your Google account, and to display analytics data in the Manifold backend.
-Before using this feature, you must configure Google services.

-Manifold requires a Universal Authorization code to enable Google Analytics.

-You will need a new property at [Google Analytics](https://analytics.google.com) for your Manifold installation.
-If you need help, instructions can be found at [Analytics Help](https://support.google.com/analytics/answer/1008015?hl=en).
-You need to create a Universal Analytics Property, which requires that you open Advanced Options when you create your property, see this article [setting up analytics for a website](https://support.google.com/analytics/answer/10269537#zippy=%2Cadd-the-global-site-tag-directly-to-your-web-pages%2Cadd-the-global-site-tag-to-a-website-builder-or-cms-hosted-website-for-example-wordpress-shopify-etc).

-Under the **Google Analytics** header, you can enter the value from your Google Analytics property into the corresponding field: **Google Analytics Tracking ID**, including the `UA- `prefix.
+Manifold ships with its own [built-in analytics reporting tool](../../backend/analytics.md), independent of third party systems.
+However, if you would like to secure usage data from Google as well, you can set up an analytics property in the Google Console.
+That property will enable Google ti return usage information about your instance in the Google Analytics interface.

+To enable this functionality, you will first need to complete the Google Services Integration described above.
+Once that is complete, [set up a Universal Authorization property](https://support.google.com/analytics/answer/10269537).
+The Tracking ID that results from that process should be saved to the **Google Analytics Tracking ID** field in Manifold, complete with the the `UA-` prefix.

 Alternatively, if you manage settings in the environment (`MANAGE_SETTINGS_FROM_ENV=1` in your `.env` file), you should set the corresponding settings in `.env`: